 beats faster.
 If the fetus is asleep or resting, there may not be any movement for a short

-period of time—sometimes as long as 40 minutes.
+period of time.
 In this case, the doctor may try to wake the fetus by having you eat or drink

 something, or by using sound against the belly.